stephangriesel/telerik-blogs/kendoreact-r2-2019-webinar-recap.md

 **Can you remove the obligatory placeholder (e.g. "day/month/year") from the date inputs?**
 I think what you want to do is 'format' that date input placeholder differently.
 In order to do that, you can check out the [Placeholders Documentation](https://www.telerik.com/kendo-react-ui/components/dateinputs/dateinput/placeholders/) page.

+**In the [KendoReact Editor](https://www.telerik.com/kendo-react-ui/components/editor/), Do we have any option to configure @mention user features?**
+This feature is not in the Editor at this time, but you can certainly suggest this as a feature, please visit our public [feedback portal](https://feedback.telerik.com/kendo-react-ui).
+I feel like this would be a specialized demo that we create to show how this can be done in the editor, rather than being a feature of the grid.
+But the idea should be explored.

 **About how difficult is it to integrate KendoReact into an ASP .NET C# MVC project?**